linkareti/rec-project/rec.am/readme.txt

 === Skinning ===

-Rec.am supports basic skinning.
+rec.web supports basic skinning.
 The two following two skins are included with the project's source:

  * default
  * alternate